Green Valley, New South Wales: Languages

-28.1% of people spoke only English at home.
-Other languages spoken at home included Vietnamese 13.5%, Arabic 7.8%, Fiji-Hindi 5.7%, Spanish 4.6%, and Assyrian Neo-Aramaic 4.4%.
+27.5% of people spoke only English at home.
+Other languages spoken at home included Vietnamese 13.9%, Arabic 10.3%, Hindi 4.8%, Assyrian Neo-Aramaic 4.6% and Spanish 3.8%.

 Religion

-The top responses for religious affiliation in Green Valley were Catholic 29.6%, Buddhism 15.9%, Islam 11.4%, and No Religion 11.0%.
+The top responses for religious affiliation in Green Valley were Catholic 27.6%, Buddhism 16.1%, Islam 14.6%, and No Religion 12.1%.

 Age

-The median age of the Green Valley population was 33 years of age, with 21.1% of people being age 14 years and under.
+The median age of the Green Valley population was 37 years of age, with 19.4% of people being 14 years and under.

 Employment status

-59.7% of the people living in Green Valley were employed full-time, while 27.1% were employed on a part-time basis.
-Green Valley had an above average unemployment rate of 8.3%.
+48.7% of the people living in Green Valley who worked were employed full-time, while 26.1% were employed on a part-time basis.
+Green Valley had an above average unemployment rate of 7.5%.

 Notable residents

 Former Liverpool Mayor and local businessman, Frank Oliveri, who settled in Green Valley in the early 1950s with his family after migrating from southern Italy.
-Frank Oliveri and family owned the Liverpool City Raceway, local bus company (with green white and red color livery) and was a Liverpool City Councilor for over 40 years, with two terms as mayor and three as deputy mayor.
+Frank Oliveri and family owned the Liverpool City Raceway, local bus company (with green white and red colour livery) and was a Liverpool City Councilor for over 40 years, with two terms as mayor and three as deputy mayor.
 A tribute is displayed to Oliveri at the front of the Green Valley library/community centre with a photo of a young Frank at the gates of the Liverpool City Speedway (now the Valley Plaza/Library/Community Hall).
 Eric Hall sold the main part of his land to Frank Oliveri which became the pit area of the Liverpool City Raceway.
 Eric Hall also conducted a pre-recorded weekly radio show called "Happy Harmonies" on radio 2KA for 17 years during the 1960s and 1970s.